 5. Confusing then and than

 Then and than can go so horribly wrong.
-All it needs is a little inattention from you and it is so easy to miss the error.
+All it needs is a little inattention from you, and it is easy to miss the error.

-You can’t rely on a spell checker to find this mistake because both words are spelt correctly.
+You can’t rely on spell checks to find this mistake because both words are the correct spelling.

 The only way to check is to read and make sure that than is only used with a comparative,